 Step 4: Add in the milk, food coloring and vanilla and mix until just combined.

-Step 5: Slowly pour in the dry ingredients.
+Step 5: Slowly pour in the flour mixture.
 Beat together until thoroughly combined, just be careful not to overmix.

-Step 6: This cookie dough needs to chill in the refrigerator to make it easy to scoop and to keep the cookies from spreading while baking.
-I recommend at least 30 minutes but no longer than 24 hours.
+Step 6: This cookie dough needs to chill in the refrigerator for at least 30 minutes, but no longer than 24 hours, to make it easy to scoop and to prevent the cookies from spreading while baking.

-Crackle cookie tip 1 ~ be very generous when rolling the cookie dough balls in the powdered sugar.
-I roll them in the sugar twice to get a good coating.
+Crackle cookie tip 1 ~Be very generous when rolling the ball of dough in the powdered sugar.
+I roll them in the sugar twice to get a good coating for those beautiful cracks.

-Step 11: Place the cookies on the baking sheet and bake for 12-14 minutes or until the tops of them start to crack. (be sure not to overbake, so the cookies don’t dry out)
+Step 9: Place the cookies on the baking sheet and bake for 12-14 minutes or until the tops of them start to crack.
+(Be sure not to overbake so the cookies don’t dry out)

 Cookie variations

-- Since the food coloring doesn’t alter the flavor, try different colors!
-Green for St. Patrick’s Day or pink instead of red for Valentine’s Day would be great ideas.
+- Since food coloring doesn’t alter the flavor, try different colors!
+Green for St. Patrick’s Day or pink instead of red for Valentine’s Day would be great ideas for a holiday cookie.

 - Swap the vanilla extract for peppermint extract for a fun holiday flavor.
 It goes so well with the chocolate.